bel-enrichment/bel-enrichment/README.rst

    $ pip install bel_enrichment

-The latest version can be installed form GitHub with:
+The latest version can be installed from GitHub with:

 .. code-block:: bash